alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-17-0007-phoenix-obtained.md

 type: "post"
 ---

-**A fan art of the mount Ashes of Al’ar from World of Warcraft**, because after many years, I finally looted it from the boss Kael’Thas Sunstrider from Tempest Keep!
+**A fan art of the mount Ashes of Al'ar from World of Warcraft**, because after many years, I finally looted it from the boss Kael'Thas Sunstrider from Tempest Keep!

 Made in Blender and composed in Photoshop.

 Also making this piece was another reminder on how hard it is to deal with lights, particles and shaders in Blender.
-I really need to deep dive into the subject, but I’m still following a camera course.
+I really need to deep dive into the subject, but I'm still following a camera course.

 **Base model:** Phoenix by [NORBERTO-3D](https://sketchfab.com/3d-models/phoenix-bird-844ba0cf144a413ea92c779f18912042).